anicolson/DeepXi/README.md

 4. `cd DeepXi`
 5. `pip install -r requirements.txt`

-How to Use the Deep Xi
+How to use Deep Xi
 -----

 Use [`run.sh`](https://github.com/anicolson/DeepXi/blob/master/run.sh) to configure and run Deep Xi.